DAILY - UPDATED

 New Kia K900 Pricing To Start At Around $50,000

-Kia have unveiled the all-new K900 sedan that is set to go head to head against the German cars that dominate this segment, albeit at a much more affordable price.
+Kia have unveiled the all-new K900 sedan that is set to go head to head against the German vehicles that dominate the luxury car segment, albeit at a much more affordable price.

 And by affordable, we means tens of thousands of dollars less.

-If you want an idea about how Kia will market the new K900, simply look at what Hyundai did with the Equus.
+If you want an idea about how Kia will market the new K900, simply look at what Hyundai did with the Equus luxury sedan.

-Similar to the Hyundai luxury model, the K900 will come with the option for a V8 engine, although a V6 will be standard.
+Similar to the Hyundai luxury model, the 2016 Kia K900 will come with the option for a V8 engine, although a V6 will be standard.

-The pricing of the K900 was not revealed at the unveiling, but word out of Kia officials is that it will start at around $50,000.
+The Kia K900 pricing was not revealed at the official U.S. market unveiling, but word out of Kia officials is that it will start at around $50,000.